valayDave/tell-me-your-secrets/Readme.md

 # Tell Me Your Secrets

-A simple module which files with different secrets keys present inside a directory.
+A simple module which finds files with different secrets keys present inside a directory.
 Secrets derived from 120 different signatures.

 ## Setup